Historic Emergence of Diversity in Painting: Heterogeneity in Chromatic Distance in Images and Characterization of

-Mondrian, founder of \textit{De Stijl} movement and renowned for abstractionist paintings (Fig.~\ref{Individual}(d)), actually produced works of a wide range of styles over his career.
-His progression from traditional style to abstractionism can in fact be summarized using $S$, which increases consistently until the mid-1920s, when his abstractionism fully matures (Fig.~\ref{Individual}(a), (d)).
-Pierre Auguste Renoir (1841--1919), an early leader of impressionism, is the opposite: his $S$ decreases over time, as he progressively employs free-flowing brush strokes to generate boundaries that fuse softly with the background (Fig.~\ref{Individual}(b), (e)).
-Claude Monet (1840--1926) and Edgar Degas (1834--1917), also prominent impressionists, show similar trends.
-These observations teach us that the changes in S can indeed represent painters' stylistic evolutions.
-We now define the \textit{metamorphosality} of a painter based on the slope $a$ of the linear fit to the $S$ values with their career lengths normalized to 1.
-For instance, $a=0.62$ for Mondrian and $a=-0.10$ for Renoir (Fig.~\ref{Individual}(c)).
-Given the near-Gaussian distribution $\pi(a)$ over the 1,326 modern artists who produced paintings in at least five distinct years, we define a painter’s metamorphosality as their $z$-score $\mu\equiv(a-\bar{a})/\sigma_{a}$, where $\bar{a}$ is the average, and $\sigma_{a}$ is the standard deviation of the slopes.
-This allows us, for example, to rank the artists and find the most notable, prominent ones.
-Fig.~\ref{Bargraph}(a) shows 100 modern artists whose $\mu$ is ranked in the top 50, both positive and negative.
-It is American painter Howard Mehring (1931--1978) who has the largest $\mu=4.07$.
-Mehring’s early works are reminiscent of Pollock, Mark Rothko (1903--1970) and Helen Frankenthaler (1928--2011), employing uniformly scattered colors with vague boundaries~\cite{Mehring2016}.
-His later works, on the other hand, become more structured with geometric compositions of vivid colors with abrupt transitions, very similar to Mondrian’s hard-edge paintings.
-At the other extreme with the smallest (most negative) $\mu$ is Swiss-French painter F\'elix Edouard Vallotton (1865--1925), member of the post-impressionist avant-garde group Les Nabis; initially famous for wood cuts featuring extremely reductive flat patterns with strong outlines (high $S$), he produced classical-style paintings such as landscapes and still life in later life (low $S$) for $\mu=-5.59$.
+These observations prompt us to quantify such stylistic evolution of a painter using the rate of changes in $S$, given as the slope $a$ of the linear fit over one's career normalized to $1$.
+For instance, we find $a=0.62$ for Mondrian and $a=-0.10$ for Renoir (Fig~\ref{Individual}~(c)).
+The distribution of $a$ for the 1\,326 modern painters whose median of the production year is 1800 or later, (who produced paintings in five or more distinct years) resembles a Gaussian.
+Given this observation and that the quality of an artist is more reasonably measured in relation to others (as an absolute measure of artistic quality is not readily available), we define the \textit{metamorphosality} $\mu$ of a painter as the $z$-score $\mu\equiv(a-\bar{a})/\sigma_{a}$ of the painter's $a$, where $\bar{a}$ is the average, and $\sigma_{a}$ is the standard deviation.
+In Fig~\ref{Bargraph}~(a) we show the top 100 artists in terms of metamorphosality, fifty with increasing $S$ fifty with decreasing $S$.
+On the positive side the American painter Howard Mehring (1931--1978) shows the largest $\mu=4.07$.
+Accordingly, Mehring's early works are reminiscent of such figures as Pollock or Mark Rothko (1903--1970) and Helen Frankenthaler (1928--2011), employing scattered colors with vague boundaries~\cite{Mehring2016}.
+His later works, on the other hand, begin to feature geometric compositions of vivid colors with abrupt transitions, similar to Mondrian's hard-edge paintings.
+At the other extreme with the most negative $\mu$ is Swiss-French painter F\'elix Edouard Vallotton (1865--1925), member of the post-impressionist avant-garde group Les Nabis.
+Initially having gained fame for wood cuts featuring extremely reductive flat patterns with strong outlines (high $S$), he produced classical-style paintings such as landscapes and still life in later life (low $S$) for $\mu=-5.59$.